cybercog/laravel-ban/README.md

 $ composer require cybercog/laravel-ban
 ```

+#### Registering package

+> The package will automatically register itself.
+But if you are using Laravel 5.4 or earlier releases you require this step.

-And then include the service provider within `app/config/app.php`:
+Include the service provider within `app/config/app.php`:

 ```php
 'providers' => [
     Cog\Laravel\Ban\Providers\BanServiceProvider::class,
 ],
 ```

+#### Apply database migrations

 At last you need to publish and run database migrations: